craig-m/ansible-anywhere/README.md

 * [libvirt](https://en.wikipedia.org/wiki/Libvirt) (Red Hat developed, manages KVM, Xen, VMware ESXi, QEMU)
 * [Hyper-V](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/hyper-v-technology-overview) (Win 8-10, Server 2012)

+### vagrant

 _"Vagrant is a tool for building and distributing development environments."_

 This is an abstraction layer on top of virtualisation, vagrant is a wrapper that allows us to use Virtual Machines in a more portable way 🌏

 So we need one of these virtualization programs installed on our desktop or server, and [Vagrant](https://www.vagrantup.com/downloads.html) of course.
 Really this is ansible-anywhere you can run a VM - because I **need** a VM on whatever OS I happen to be using (a few).

-See `doc/alternatives.md`.
+See `doc/alternatives.md`

+##### packer

+The tool [packer](https://packer.io/) is how boxes are made 🏭

+You can build the same box and run it locally on VirtualBox, then ship it to the cloud (Azure, AWS EC2, Google) - if you have the need.

 ##### Vagrant plugins